tipoqueno/UI-Design/README.md

 #### Style Tiles

 - [Style Tiles](http://styletil.es/) - Help form a common visual language between the designers and the stakeholders and provide a catalyst for discussions around the preferences and goals of the client.

+#### Usability Testing

 <sup>[back to table of contents](#table-of-contents)</sup>